-All pieces of paperwork should be returned before the published closing dates referenced above.
+As said above, all pieces of paperwork should be returned before the published closing dates referenced above.
 You are encouraged to ensure that your application is received on time.

 Any late applications will be dealt with in accordance with the Local Authority's Co-ordinated Admissions Scheme.